 Individual Learning Plans (ILPs) personalize goals and instruction for each child.
 We believe that learning should be interest-driven, peer-supported and focused on powerful outcomes.

-At the end of the year, facilitators and learners give their own Presentations of Learning based on their reflections of their achievements and growth toward those particular goals.
+At the end of the year, facilitators and learners give their own Showcases of Learning based on their reflections of their achievements and growth toward those particular goals.

 Academic achievement is only one component of a learner’s education at iLEAD.
 We also support the learner’s development of emotional intelligence, life skills and community engagement.